Betrayal in the Bible: 4 Tips to Find Healing from Betrayal

 God can guide us to the best decision and whether we should confront the person who betrayed us, how to move on, or repair the relationship.

-#3 Healing from betrayal requires a realization that we did not cause the betrayal.
+#3 Healing from betrayal requires recognizing we did not cause the betrayal.

 Whoever betrayed us is responsible for the act of betrayal.
 Regardless of what behavior or event preceded the broken trust, it is still the responsibility of the person who betrays.
 This is a liberating truth that is instrumental in finding healing from betrayal.

-#4 Healing from betrayal is possible when we trust God with our sorrow and lean on Him to fill our vacant spaces.
+#4 Healing from betrayal is possible by trusting God with our sorrow and leaning on Him to fill our vacant spaces.

 After we are betrayed, it can be hard to trust again, but Jesus will never betray our trust or leave us.
 Since we are all broken humans, we can not guarantee that we will be 100% trustworthy and loyal.